“It is never too late to be what you might have been.”

 Getting started with doing what you deep down want to do in life can be hard.

-No matter if what you want is to start exercising, create your own business on the side, write a book, improve your relationship with yourself, see other parts of the world or something entirely else.
+No matter if what you want is to start exercising, create your own business on the side, write a book, see other parts of the world, improve your relationship with yourself or something entirely else.

 But often we make getting started a lot harder than it needs to be by standing in our own way.

-So in today’s article I’d like to share 3 things you need to stop doing to step out of your own way and make it so much easier to actually get started instead of just keep dreaming about it.
+So today I’d like to share 3 things you need to stop doing to step out of your own way and make it so much easier to actually get started instead of just keep dreaming about it.

 1. Stop making it a huge and vague thing in your mind.